labgem/microscope-user-doc/docs/content/mage/viewer.rst

 What does the right click do ?
 -------------------------------------------------

-There is a contextual menu in the genome browser, you may obtain different option depending of your position.
+There is a contextual menu in the genome browser, you may obtain different options depending on your position.

 .. image:: img/BG_overview2bis.png